 Having a resident agent is a requirement to set up a company in Panama.
 The resident agent must be a Panamanian lawyer domiciled in Panama whose purpose is to serve as a controlling agent of the company’s activities and carry out the necessary legal procedures at the respective authorities.

 A fiscal/legal address is a minimum statutory requirement for all legal entities in Panama and is registered with the Panamanian tax authorities.
 This will be the official registered address of the company, and thus, is used for all official communication.

 To complete the company incorporation process, the company will be required to open a corporate bank account.
 During the bank account process, the following information/documentation will need to be submitted.

 - Personal references of directors and shareholders.

 - Financial projections (i.e. referenced and estimated expenses and income) of the company for the following 8 months.

 - Scanned copies of personal documents of the directors and shareholders.

 Conclusion – Incorporate a Company in Panama

 Panama is undoubtedly a popular foreign investment hub for a reason, and the economy seemingly has little intention of becoming any less appealing to the outer world.
-It’s extremely convenient location combined with its very favourable laws towards investment in all its many forms will continue to keep Panama in the forefront of Latin American economies attracting willing investors all across the world.
+It’s extremely convenient location combined with its very favorable laws towards investment in all its many forms will continue to keep Panama at the forefront of Latin American economies attracting willing investors all across the world.